Mexico Digital Nomad Visa Guide (2024)

 What are the benefits of being a digital nomad in Mexico?

-If you have ever asked yourself “Why should I move to Mexico?” or “What are the benefits of living in Mexico”, the following list might provide you with answers.
+If you have ever asked yourself “Why should I move to Mexico?” or “What are the benefits of living in Mexico”, the following list might give you some answers.

 Here are the main benefits of being a digital nomad in Mexico.